Zohrab A. Kaprielian Fellow in Engineering and Professor of Biomedical Engineering and Ophthalmology

 He is a member of the Technical Program Committee of the IEEE International Ultrasonics Symposium, and is an Associate Editor of the IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control.
 He was the co-author of a paper that received the best student paper competition award at the 2010 IEEE IUS conference and the best poster paper in photoacoustics plus ultrasound at the 2015 SPIE Photonics West conference.

-- Director, Director of Translational Research, Ginsburg Institute for Biomedical Therapeutics
+- Director of Program, Center or Institute, Director of Translational Research, Ginsburg Institute for Biomedical Therapeutics

 - Alfred E. Mann Department of Biomedical Engineering